 If your employer wants specific information from your doctor, ask your employer to put their request in writing.
 If a doctor’s letter is required, your employer should be prepared to pay any fees involved.

 Step 3.
 Consider making a human rights complaint

 If your employer refuses to accommodate you, or fails to provide you with a reasonable accommodation, you may have a claim against them for discrimination.
 In BC, discrimination claims are heard by the BC Human Rights Tribunal.
 Under BC law, you must file your complaint within one year of the alleged discrimination.
-See our guidance on discrimination for the steps to take to file a complaint.
+We walk you through the steps involved in making a human rights complaint.